Mikestriken/GitCAD/README.md

 - [ ] `git commit` changes.

 ### Changing `require-lock-to-modify-FreeCAD-files`
-If you change this value, you will need to re-run the `freecad-repo-init.sh` script.
+If you change this value, you will need to re-run the `init-repo.sh` script.

 ## Configuration Options
 ```jsonc